 We love playing this game on our family night, it’s fun to watch how differently the kids play it.
 My 8-year-old daughter is more conniving (I think it’s a girl thing) and is very diligent in her note taking so she doesn’t share too much with the other players.
 My son shares everything and keeps nothing to himself, but he loves to make an assumption early in the game.
 I like that it makes kids think.
 You can choose not to use the clue cards and play it the old way too.
 This is definitely STILL one of the best board games for the family to play together.

 How it works: You deal the cards, each player gets 2 location, 2 loot, and 2 henchmen cards plus a dry erase marker and dry erase booklet so you can take notes of where everything gets moved to.
 One of each card goes into the middle of the table.
 Each loot card has a corresponding location card.
-The goal of the game is to get a matching set of loot/ location cards into the center AND learn the location of the Carmen Sandiego card.
+Players work to get a matching set of loot/ location cards into the center AND learn the location of the Carmen Sandiego card.

 The first player rolls a dice, the dice will show a symbol corresponding to one of the card types.
 If it’s a loot card, that player will look at a loot card anywhere on the table without the other players seeing and make a note of where the card is, eg, MT = mom top row.
 Whenever you can match a loot and location card, you can “make an arrest” and take those cards off the table thus eliminating them.
 Then you can move either a loot or location card that YOU know into the center.
 This continues until someone has put a matching loot and location card into the center AND knows where Carmen is.
 Then they can “issue a warrant.”
 If they get it wrong they lose!
 It’s a great game to teach kids how to focus on taking good notes, we love it here in the Roving Foley household and recommend it to other campers.
 Again it’s a lot of fun and a great way to enjoy the family game night.
 The kids love when they figure it out first and get to “issue an arrest for Carmen Sandiego!